silx-kit/silx/doc/source/description/sift.rst

    :alt: Another example of image matching for pattern recognition

 Performances
 ------------

-The aim of silx.opencl.sift is to fasten the SIFT keypoint extraction by running it on GPU.
+The aim of silx.opencl.sift is to speed-up the SIFT keypoint extraction by running it on GPU.
 On big images with many keypoints, it enables a speed-up between 30 and 50 times.
 The following benchmark was done on an Intel Xeon E5-2667 (2.90GHz, 2x6 cores) CPU, and a NVidia Tesla K20m GPU.